nextflow-io/nextflow/docs/executor.md

 The pipeline processes must specify the Docker image to use by defining the `container` directive, either in the pipeline script or the `nextflow.config` file.

-To enable this executor, set the property `process.executor = 'awsbatch'` in the `nextflow.config` file.
+To enable this executor, set `process.executor = 'awsbatch'` in the `nextflow.config` file.

 The pipeline can be launched either in a local computer, or an EC2 instance.
 EC2 is suggested for heavy or long-running workloads.
 Additionally, an S3 bucket must be used as the pipeline work directory.